Rebranding is a rare opportunity for us to address where we are as a company and where we are going. For us here at Heritage, it’s been long overdue.

 I like that it is so versatile.
 It represents our heritage.
 The people behind the brands of Heritage have a long history and rich stories with cannabis.

 We wanted to represent our heritage and experience – but with a modern and innovative look.
-Heritage is driven by innovation and this needed to be clearly reflected in our new branding.— Billie McKenzie, Creative Coordinator
+Heritage is driven by innovation and this needed to be clearly reflected in our new branding.— Billie McKenzie, Creative Manager

 Deciding on our primary colour was a lot of fun for us.
 We experimented with a variety of colours through the design mock-ups and layouts we had already established, testing and mixing palettes to find something that felt right.